c4tk/c4tk/src/content/events/dfw/2015/faq.md

 - question:
     Will there be awards given?
   answer:
-    Yes, but these are non-cash awars.
+    Yes, but these are non-cash awards.
 - question:
     What's the hashtag?
   answer: